iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What are Traffic Misdemeanors in Iowa?

-Traffic violations classified as misdemeanors in Iowa are less severe than traffic felony but more serious than traffic infractions.
+Traffic violations classified as misdemeanors in Iowa are less severe than traffic felonies but more serious than traffic infractions.
 Furthermore, the punishment for misdemeanors in Iowa is reflective of its class viz:

 • Aggravated misdemeanor - up to 2 years confinement and $6,250 in fines.
 An example is OWI, with a minor in the car.

-• Serious misdemeanor - up to 1-year confinement or $315 - $1875 in fines.
+• Serious misdemeanor - up to 1-year confinement or $315 to $1875 in fines.
 An example is eluding a law enforcement vehicle in pursuit.

 • Simple misdemeanor - $65 to $625 in fines or 30 days in jail, in lieu of confinement.
 An example is drag racing and reckless driving.